jamie-brannan/hundred-days-swift/17__wackAPenguin/d055_notes.md

 :white_check_mark: all set.

 >If you run the game again you’ll see it looks identical on iPad, iPad Air, and iPad Pro 12.9-inch, but it is ever so slightly stretched on the 11-inch iPad Pro – imperceptible, really, but it avoids our score lying off the screen.

->
+### Add wack-a-mole holes

 >Now that the small layout bug is fixed, the next job is to fill our game scene with holes, with a penguin in each hole.
 We want each hole to do as much work itself as possible, so rather than clutter our game scene with code we're going to create a subclass of `SKNode` that will encapsulate all hole related functionality.
 >
 >Add a new file, choosing iOS > Source > Cocoa Touch Class, make it a subclass of `SKNode` and name it "WhackSlot".
-You've already met `SKSpriteNode`, `SKLabelNode` and `SKEmitterNode`, and they all come from `SKNode`.
-This base class doesn't draw images like sprites or hold text like labels; it just sits in our scene at a position, holding other nodes as children.
+>* You've already met `SKSpriteNode`, `SKLabelNode` and `SKEmitterNode`, and they all come from `SKNode`.
 >
+>This base class doesn't draw images like sprites or hold text like labels; it just sits in our scene at a position, holding other nodes as children.
+>
 >Note: If you were wondering why we're not calling the class WhackHole it's because a slot is more than just a hole.
 It will contain a hole, yes, but it will also contain the penguin image and more.
 >
 >When you create the subclass you will immediately get a compile error, because Swift claims not to know what `SKNode` is.
-This is easily fixed by adding the line `import SpriteKit `at the top of your file, just above the `import UIKit`.
+This is easily fixed by adding the line `import SpriteKit` at the top of your file, just above the `import UIKit`.

->
+:white_check_mark: File started with correct imports.

 >To begin with, all we want the `WhackSlot` class to do is add a hole at its current position, so add this method to your new class:

 ```swift